run-llama/llama_index/llama-index-packs/llama-index-packs-code-hierarchy/README.md

 ## Contributing

-Please make a `.env` file in the root directory of this pack and then add your `OPENAI_API_KEY` to it to run the jupyter notebook.
+You will need to set your `OPENAI_API_KEY` in your env to run the notebook or test the pack.

 You can run tests with `pytest tests` in the root directory of this pack.